-As a seller, you’ll get an expert who understands what buyers are looking for in your neighborhood, a professional who knows how to stage your home based on its surroundings and potential buyers’ tastes, and someone who will know how to price your home to stand out from the others.
+As a seller, hiring an agent will get you an expert who understands what buyers are looking for in your neighborhood, a professional who knows how to stage your home based on its surroundings and potential buyers’ tastes, and someone who will know how to price your home to stand out from the others.

 There’s no need to be stressed out by all the paperwork and legalities that come with selling a home because you’ll have someone who can explain every part of the contract and offers that you’re receiving.
 Plus, agents know how to negotiate the best price for your property, which could help sell your home for more.

-As a buyer, you’ll get an expert who understands how competitive the market is and how to write an winning offer, an experienced professional who can identify fatal flaws in a property, and someone who can communicate the risks and rewards of each decision with which a buyer might be faced.
+As a buyer, hiring an agent will get you an expert who understands how competitive the market is and how to write a winning offer, an experienced professional who can identify fatal flaws in a property, and someone who can communicate the risks and rewards of each decision with which a buyer might be faced.

 Hire a Professional